-All businesses carry some risks that are inherent to them, and the courier industry is no exception.
-If you are planning to set up a courier business, then you must be prepared to take on those risks and how you can deal with them such that your interests are not compromised.
-That can be done with the help of courier insurance.
+All businesses carry some risks that are inherent to them, and this industry is no exception.
+If you are planning to set up a express business, then you must be prepared to take on those risks and how you can deal with them such that your interests are not compromised.

-It is important to be aware that this insurance can be very particular and does come with common exclusions for example dangerous chemicals would not normally be included. some insurers may only provide partial cover for items deemed an easy target for theft electronic items would normally fall into this category.
+It is important to be aware that this type of cover can be very particular and does come with common exclusions for example dangerous chemicals would not normally be included. some insurers may only provide partial cover for items deemed an easy target for theft electronic items would normally fall into this category.

 Undoubtedly you will come across some haulage requests that have you questioning if you would be covered as fall outside the boundaries of the normal cargo range that your business has been responsible for in the past.
 On these occasions one way to proceed would be as follows.
 First check with your insurer if you will be covered if not you could then suggest to the potential customer to provide their own GIT cover.

-What is the cost of courier insurance depends on a multitude of factors some of which you do have control over.
-Like all vehicle insurance courier vans, bikes and cars are broken down into insurance categories or groups.
+The cost of courier cover depends on a multitude of factors some of which you do have control over.
+Like all vehicles, vans, bikes and cars are broken down into insurance categories or groups.
 The normal range is 1 to 20 , category 1 contains vehicles that are in general the cheapest to insure.
-The main factors that are used to determine which group are the price and size of the courier vehicle.
+The main factors that are used to determine which group are the price and size of the transport or messenger vehicle.
 This is followed by the average costs to repaid said vehicle when damaged and the price of spare parts.